-In this blog, we take a closer look at advancements in omics, modernization and cloud migration of omics ecosystem using AWS Services, and getting started with SourceFuse, an AWS Healthcare Competency Partner.
+In this blog, we take a closer look at advancements in omics, modernization and large-scale cloud migration of omics ecosystem using AWS Services, and getting started with SourceFuse, an AWS Healthcare Competency Partner.

 Omics is an informal term to describe various branches of biological science in healthcare and life sciences (HLS) that end in ‘-omics’, such as genomics, proteomics, metabolomics, metagenomics, phenomics, and transcriptomics.
 As HLS organizations continue to improve their understanding of omics, and applications in ‘precision medicine’ to enhance personalized care, the global adoption of next-generation sequencing (NGS) techniques by research organizations is rapidly accelerating.